What's Everyone Really Fighting About? 3 Powerful Lessons of a Mediator

 What really happened?
 We don’t always have the right facts (or they don’t).

-With respect to politics, I have been guilty of falling for click-bates that lead to a rabbit-hole of misinformation and disappointment.
+With respect to politics, I have been guilty of falling for click-bates that lead to a rabbit hole of misinformation and disappointment.

 Catchy headlines attract readers by appealing to emotions, blurring lines between news and sales.